data-preservation-programs/singularity/docs/en/cli-reference/storage/create/opendrive.md

    Advanced

+   --access value       Files and folders will be uploaded with this access permission (default private) (default: "private") [$ACCESS]
    --chunk-size value   Files will be uploaded in chunks this size. (default: "10Mi") [$CHUNK_SIZE] --description value  Description of the remote. [$DESCRIPTION] --encoding value     The encoding for the backend. (default: "Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,LeftSpace,LeftCrLfHtVt,RightSpace,RightCrLfHtVt,InvalidUtf8,Dot") [$ENCODING]